 Mr. Cramer has been retained as an expert witness in cases involving coal rights, railroad easements and coal leases.
 Some of the nation’s largest shale gas producers have selected him to arbitrate and resolve Marcellus gas title disputes.

 Mr. Cramer is a Magna Cum Laude graduate of Valley Forge Military College, and a Cum Laude graduate of West Virginia University.
 He received his law degree from Ohio Northern University School of Law.
-To keep abreast of the latest developments in his primary field of practice, he maintains an active membership in the Energy and Mineral Law Foundation and the Real Property, Probate and Trust Law Section of the Pennsylvania Bar Association.
+To keep abreast of the latest developments in his primary field of practice, he maintains an active membership in the Real Property, Probate and Trust Law Section of the Pennsylvania Bar Association, and the Energy Law Section of the Washington County Bar Association.